hackyboiz/hackyboiz.github.io/blog/source/_posts/l0ch/bypassing-kernel-mitigation-part2/en.md

 ![image.png](en/image%206.png)

-We can see that PreviouMode is located at `KTHREAD+0x232`.
-Since the current process is in user mode, we can see that the PreviouMode is 1.
+We can see that PreviousMode is located at `KTHREAD+0x232`.
+Since the current process is in user mode, we can see that the PreviousMode is 1.
 Now, in the Memory window of windbg, modify that value to 0.

 ![image.png](en/image%207.png)